iterative/setup-dvc/README.md

 This action can be run on `ubuntu-latest`, `macos-latest` and `windows-latest`.
 When running on windows-latest python3 is needed in order to set up the action.

-It accepts as input the version of DVC that you want to install, being `latest` by default.

 Basic:

 ```yaml